Kotlin/kotlinx.serialization/docs/polymorphism.md

 > You can get the full code [here](../guide/example/example-poly-13.kt).

-However, the `Any` is a class and it is not serializable:
+However, `Any` is a class and it is not serializable:

 ```text
 Exception in thread "main" kotlinx.serialization.SerializationException: Serializer for class 'Any' is not found.